rixx/books.rixx.de/data/reviews/brandon-sanderson/oathbringer/index.md

 several moments where I was so invested in both the characters an the story, that the ongoing action made me emotional – we get to see our share of drug problems, depression, psychic breakdowns, all from characters that have a lot of history and have come a far way.
 Finally getting all the backstory on Dalinar, and seeing his development, were definitely worth the read – but I really wish that this Brandon could make this payoff possible in thinner books.
-Only a bit, mind, but the Stormlight Archives do tend to be … lengthy.
+The Stormlight Archives do tend to be … lengthy.
 And despite the length, somehow we never get to see how the main cast react to drastic events and revelations.
 It's weird – but it's still good (sometimes: great) fantasy.